Bulgari Octo Finissimo Extra Thin 40mm Review

 Bulgari has been breaking record after record when it comes to ultra-thin watches.

-According to their brand’s CEO, Bulgari is a mirror of Rome since much of the inspiration to their geometric watch designs were sourced from the geometry found in historic Roman architecture.
+According to their brand’s CEO, Bulgari is a mirror of Rome since much of the inspiration for their geometric watch designs were sourced from the geometry found in historic Roman architecture.
 However, the quest for ultra-thin supremacy reflects more modern trends within Italian culture and high fashion.

 Bulgari, who has always been known as a high-end jeweler, broke several watchmaking records since their quest to create the world’s thinnest watches.
 This is expressly seen within the Octo Finissimo collection.